ajaykumar4127/phd2mm/README_phd2mmAppInfo.md

 WARNING: app may not work properly if your phd2mm_registry.json contains "Visual" Category,  <br>
 please replace them with "Skin" first before launching the app.  <br>
 -Removed "Ship TV" Item from Category "Audio".  <br>
--Added "Ship", "Music Pack" and "Democracy Space Station" Items in Category "Audio".  <br>
+-Added "Ship", "Music Pack", "Democracy Space Station", and "Planetary Defense Cannon" Items in Category "Audio".  <br>
--Added "Ship Interior" and "Democracy Space Station" Item in Category "Skin".  <br>
+-Added "Ship Interior", "Democracy Space Station", and "Planetary Defense Cannon" Items in Category "Skin".  <br>
 -Removed row header (the leftmost cell in the row, which is just a square without text) from both DataGrids/Tables.  <br>
 You can now just double-click the cell that belongs to the Mod Folder Path + Name column to add or remove mods.  <br>
 To rearrange mod load order in Used Mods Table using drag and drop, you can just drag and drop the cell that belongs to  <br>